-- ▶ Packaging as recommended by manufacturer.

-- Check that containers are clearly labelled.

-- Tamper-proof containers.

-- Suitable container

-- Polyethylene or polypropylene containers.

-- Metal drum with sealed plastic liner.

-- Glass container is suitable for laboratory quantities

-- Metal can or drum

-- Packaging as recommended by manufacturer.

-- ▶ Check all containers are clearly labelled and free from leaks.

-- Storage incompatibility

-- Avoid strong acids, bases.

-- Avoid reaction with oxidising agents
+Suitable container Packaging as recommended by manufacturer.
+Check that containers are clearly labelled.
+Tamper-proof containers.
+Polyethylene or polypropylene containers.
+Metal drum with sealed plastic liner.
+Glass container is suitable for laboratory quantities Metal can or drum Packaging as recommended by manufacturer.
+Check all centainers are clearly labelled and free from leaks.
+Storage incompatibility Check all containers are clearly labelled and free from leaks.
+Avoid strong acids, bases.
+Avoid reaction with oxidising agents